SocietyForArtisticResearch/PPLeiden19/documentation.md

 # Documenting research

-* Documentation as a research tool (not just the end product)
+* Documentation workflow as a research tool (not just the end product)
 * RC as a thinking tool
-* Research workspace
+* Research workspace, a container of process

 # Collecting